fish-shell/fish-shell/README.md

 ## Contact Us

-Questions, comments, rants and raves can be posted to the official fish mailing list at <https://lists.sourceforge.net/lists/listinfo/fish-users>
+Questions, comments, rants and raves can be posted to the official fish mailing list at <https://lists.sourceforge.net/lists/listinfo/fish-users> or join us on our IRC channel #fish at irc.oftc.net

 Found a bug?
 Have an awesome idea?
 Please open an issue on this github page.